Dizzy611/DancingMadFF6/README.md

-## UPDATE: Seeking Maintainers/Help

-I am seeking maintainers or long term help for this project, as I have had very little time or energy over the last two years to devote to this project.
-I consider it nearly feature complete, with fading as the only remaining high priority task, as well as fixing a small handful of bugs.

-The installer is a mess, frankly, but I'm willing to continue to maintain that part of the project myself.
-The actual patch, the SNES ASM part of the project, is what I want to find someone to take over.

-If you're interested, visit our Discord server and have a chat with me.
-I will explain our current codebase to the best of my ability, and we can work things out from there.

 ## UPDATE: Prepackaged song presets are [here](#prepacks)!
 Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves might be interested.

 # Dancing Mad FF6 MSU-1 Music Replacer #